Kumkuma: Making kumkuma

 Kumkum is made from turmeric by adding slaked lime.

 Other uses

 Kumkuma is also widely used for worshiping the Hindu goddesses, especially Shakti and Lakshmi, and kumkuma powder is thrown (along with other mixtures) into the air during Holi (the Festival of Colours), a popular Hindu spring festival.

-Sanatan Sanstha has published an article which mentions that Kumkuma also is believed to prevent one from "negative energies entering the body".
+Sanatan Sanstha has published an article which mentions that Kumkuma also is believed to prevent "negative energies entering the body".